28 Da4 Guo4 大過

 Lines 2 and 3 represent the old masculine, and lines 1 and 2, the young feminine.
 After lines 1 and 2 exchange positions, the lower trigram becomes Li which denotes a big belly, i.e. pregnancy.

-Commentary on the image: An elderly man and a young wife, (signifying that) excess is (regulated) by means of associating with each other.
+Commentary on the image: An elderly man and a young wife: excess is regulated by means of associating with each other.

 Line 2 is the first masculine line of hexagram Da Guo and in the place of feminine; its masculinity is comparatively weak, like the masculinity of an elderly man.
 By mating with the feminine, its masculinity is regulated, and it becomes a young masculine.